 Perspectives includes a process for an employee to make specific asks about the kind of input they are looking for, which helps them be more effective in asking, and further dials down the threat, Friedman says.
 And feedback now goes directly to the employee without a supervisor reviewing and distilling it first, and it’s no longer anonymous.

-Clem’s team creates the tools and processes that HR uses to serve Microsoft employees.
+The Human Resources IT team in Microsoft Digital team creates the tools and processes that HR uses to serve Microsoft employees.
 “We got involved because we saw an opportunity within Perspectives to build out even better employee experiences,” he says.

-His team pulled in data from Workplace Analytics, which uses an employee’s calendar, interactions, and document sharing data to provide insights on work patterns—including who they work most closely with on a regular basis, and those that they don’t work with as frequently.
+The team pulled in data from Workplace Analytics, which uses an employee’s calendar, interactions, and document sharing data to provide insights on work patterns—including who they work most closely with on a regular basis, and those that they don’t work with as frequently.

 “Within Perspectives, we are able to serve up suggestions in the interface for a few more people that they might want to ask to give them feedback,” he says.
 “The idea is to suggest people they wouldn’t normally think of.”